 Complications can be minimized by having a pessary that fits correctly and that does not put too much pressure on the wall of the vagina.
 Your pessary should be checked frequently by your doctor until both of you are satisfied with the fit.

-In postmenopausal women, estrogen (cream, ring, or tablets) is sometimes used with a pessary to help with irritation caused by the pessary.
+After menopause, estrogen (cream, ring, or tablets) is sometimes used with a pessary to help with irritation caused by the pessary.

 Follow your doctor's instructions for cleaning your pessary.
 Regular cleaning reduces the risk of complications.
 The cleaning schedule is determined by the type of pelvic organ prolapse and the specific brand of pessary.